bcremer/LineReader/README.md

 Line 10
 ```

-Also let's asume the namespace is imported to keep the examples dense:
+Also let's assume the namespace is imported to keep the examples dense:

 ```
 use Bcremer\LineReader\LineReader;